sonapraneeth-a/gatsby-theme-simple-bio/gatsby-theme-simple-bio/README.md

   github: ""
 ```

-- Description of the person should be provided in the folder specified in ```paths.home``` option of the theme.
+- Description of the person should be provided in the folder specified in ```homePath``` option of the theme.
 The MDX file present in this folder should have type ```"home-page"``` in the front matter.

 ### Theme Options